Automatic Speech Recognition

 10. Moonshine (edge devices)

 Purpose-built for embedded real-time ASR: tiny is 27M params (~27 MB quantised), and unlike Whisper it processes variable-length windows instead of always padding to 30 s - so short commands transcribe with proportionally less compute.
-English-only, MIT license, runs happily on CPU / Raspberry Pi.
+English-only, MIT license, runs happily on CPU / Raspberry Pi, and loads through the same automatic-speech-recognition pipeline.

 moonshine = pipeline(